pecollet/query-log-parser/README.md

 **outputs**
 * json : query.log in json format
 * standard : query.log in standard format
-* jmeter : a JMeter test plan file to replay the query log
+* jmeter : a JMeter test plan file (.jmx) to replay the query log
 * hc : [TODO] statistics for the Health Check

 Whichever output is selected the output file is names "_inputFile_.out".